tsainez/tsainez.github.io/_posts/2020-05-09-phonetics.md

 When a complete closure in the oral cavity or glottis occurs, it is called a **stop**.
 It can be found in the bilabial, dental, alveolar, alveopalatal, palatal, velar, uvular and glottal places of articulation.

-Here's a neat little table that shows off some stop consonants in English.
+Here is a table of some of the stop consonants in English.

 | | | Bilabial | Alveolar | Velar | Glottal |
 |-|-|-|-|-|-|-|